equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 dir()
 ```

 It also should be of note that I can save all my current variables as a dictionary with the names of the variables as the key, and the value as whatever the value is.
-And we can see these dictionaries as `globals()` and `locals()` depending on the namespace.
+And we can see these dictionaries as `globals()` and `locals()` depending on the name-space.

 ```python
 globals()